Skylarkin' (Mic Christopher album)

-Skylarkin' is Mic Christopher's first and only solo album, which was released posthumously following his death in November 2001.
-The album was finalised by Karl Odlum (of Mic's old band, The Mary Janes) and David Odlum (of The Frames).
-Many fellow musicians from the Irish music scene contributed to the album including Glen Hansard and Colm Mac Con Iomaire of The Frames, Rónán Ó Snodaigh of Kíla, Lisa Hannigan and Gemma Hayes.
+Skylarkin' is Mic Christopher's only solo album, which was released following his death in November 2001.
+The album was finalised by Karl Odlum (of Mic's old band, the Mary Janes) and David Odlum (of the Frames).
+Many fellow musicians from the Irish music scene contributed to the album including Glen Hansard and Colm Mac Con Iomaire of the Frames, Rónán Ó Snodaigh of Kíla, Lisa Hannigan and Gemma Hayes.